Magnesium Citrate MarketBy Type, By Application, By Segmentation, By Region, and By Country 2021

 Magnesium citrate is a magnesium preparation in salt form with citric acid.
 It’s often used in nutrition supplement, food & beverage industry and pharmaceutical industry.

-This report contains market size and forecasts of Magnesium Citrate in Japan, including the following market information:
+This report contains market size and forecasts of Magnesium Citrate in South Korea, including the following market information:

 ALSO READ https://wiseguyreports10.blogspot.com/2021/01/global-commercial-seaweed-analysis.html